 Additional rotating instruments focused on specialized agricultural topics, and including a few topics not currently addressed by the existing survey instruments, will be designed and made available to country partners who wish to insert them in one of the rotating years.
 Topics to be included in the additional rotating instrument(s) include storage facilities, marketing, extension services, and access to credit.
-The last topic, access to credit, is currently addressed in the household questionnaire but without distinction for agricultural use of the credit; thus the need to ensure that: i) the collected information is relevant for agriculture; and ii) the same or similar information is collected in the Agricultural Model.
+More additional modules will be developed based on country need and demand.